simdjson/simdjson/doc/implementation-selection.md

 * haswell: AVX2 (2013 Intel Haswell or later)
 * westmere: SSE4.2 (2010 Westmere or later).
 * arm64: 64-bit ARMv8-A NEON
+* ppc64: 64-bit POWER8 and POWER9 with VSX and ALTIVEC extensions.
+Both big endian and little endian are implemented, depends on the compiler you are using.
 * fallback: A generic implementation that runs on any 64-bit processor.

 In many cases, you don't know where your compiled binary is going to run, so simdjson automatically compiles *all* the implementations into the executable.
-On Intel, it will include 3 implementations (haswell, westmere and fallback), and on ARM it will include 2 (arm64 and fallback).
+On Intel, it will include 3 implementations (haswell, westmere and fallback), on ARM it will include 2 (arm64 and fallback), and on PPC it will include 2 (ppc64 and fallback).

-If you know more about where you're going to run and want to save the space, you can disable any of these implementations at compile time with `-DSIMDJSON_IMPLEMENTATION_X=0` (where X is HASWELL, WESTMERE, ARM64 and FALLBACK).
+If you know more about where you're going to run and want to save the space, you can disable any of these implementations at compile time with `-DSIMDJSON_IMPLEMENTATION_X=0` (where X is HASWELL, WESTMERE, ARM64, PPC64 and FALLBACK).

-The simdjson library automatically sets header flags for each implementation as it compiles; there is no need to set architecture-specific flags yourself (e.g., `-mavx2`, `/AVX2`  or `-march=haswell`), and it may even break runtime dispatch and your binaries will fail to run on older processors.
+The simdjson library automatically sets header flags for each implementation as it compiles; there is no need to set architecture-specific flags yourself (e.g., `-mavx2`, `/AVX2`  or `-march=haswell`), and it may even break runtime dispatch and your binaries will fail to run on older processors. _Note:_ for POWER9 processors make sure you compile it with `-mcpu=power9` and `-mtune=power9` to get maximum performance.

 Runtime CPU Detection
 ---------------------